Ivy Bonsai Guide: How To Care For Your Ivy Bonsai (Hedera helix) Like A Pro!

 When repotting, use standard bonsai soil.

-When repotting, be sure to remove as much of the old soil as possible and to loosen the roots.
+When repotting, be sure to remove as much of the old soil as possible and loosen the roots.
 If the plant is rootbound, cut some of the larger roots before repotting.

 After replanting, water thoroughly and keep the soil moist.